AffiliateWP/affiliatewp-checkout-referrals/readme.txt

 == Changelog ==

 = 1.0.5 =
-* New: Restrict Content Pro integration was added
+* New: Restrict Content Pro was added as an integration that Checkout Referrals supports
 * Fix: Referrals not being generated in some instances where the username entered started with a number

 = 1.0.4 =